Christmas traditions around the world

 Moving to the United States

 In Colombia, Christmas is about much more than just lights and decorations.
-It’s candlelight day.
-December 8 marks the start of the festive season, and on this day all residents place candles and lanterns in front of their homes.
+It’s the day of the little candles.
+December 8 marks the start of the festive season, and on this day, everyone places candles and lanterns in front of their homes.

 Visas and insurance for Colombia